atomisthq/docs/docs/automations/slack.md

 ```typescript
 ctx.messageClient.respond(message);
 ```
-This will rendering the following in Slack:
+This renders the following in Slack:

 ![Stack Overflow Result Message](../img/sof-result.png)

 ### Adding Message Buttons

-In the previous section we've seen how rich messages can be created and posted to Slack.
-Now we want to turn this message into an actionable message by adding a button to it.
+In the previous section you saw how rich messages can be created and posted to Slack.
+Now you'll see how to turn this message into an actionable message by adding a button to it.

-With Atomist it is easy to bind Slack action buttons to command handlers.
+With Atomist it's easy to bind Slack action buttons to command handlers.
 Such a binding consists of three parts: the specification of the button as required by Slack, a reference to the command handler and optional parameters that should be pre-populated when invoking the command.